 - Funding amount: \$5,000,000,000. - Funding mechanism: Loan Guarantees. - Eligible recipients: Program design and rulemaking is underway to refine definition of eligible recipients.
-Expected to include: - o States, counties, cities/townships, special districts; - o Tribal governments (federally recognized and other than federally recognized); - o Independent school districts; - o Public and private higher-ed institutions; - o Public and Indian housing authorities; - o Nonprofits with or without 501(c)(3) status; and - o Small businesses and businesses (other than small businesses) - Eligible uses: Projects that retool, repower, repurpose, or replace energy infrastructure that has ceased operations, or enable operating energy infrastructure to avoid, reduce, utilize, or sequester air pollutants or anthropogenic emissions of greenhouse gases.
-Potential projects include: - o Repurposing shuttered fossil energy facilities for clean energy production. - Retooling infrastructure from power plants that have ceased operations for new clean energy uses. - For more information: - o Overview of the DOE Energy Infrastructure Reinvestment Program HERE. - o Initial Guidance for the Energy Infrastructure Reinvestment Program HERE.
+Expected to include: - States, counties, cities/townships, special districts; - Tribal governments (federally recognized and other than federally recognized); - Independent school districts; - Public and private higher-ed institutions; - Public and Indian housing authorities; - Nonprofits with or without 501(c)(3) status; and - Small businesses and businesses (other than small businesses) - Eligible uses: Projects that retool, repower, repurpose, or replace energy infrastructure that has ceased operations, or enable operating energy infrastructure to avoid, reduce, utilize, or sequester air pollutants or anthropogenic emissions of greenhouse gases.
+Potential projects include: - Repurposing shuttered fossil energy facilities for clean energy production. - Retooling infrastructure from power plants that have ceased operations for new clean energy uses. - For more information: - Overview of the DOE Energy Infrastructure Reinvestment Program HERE. - View the main program webpage HERE - The DOE Loan Program Office has yet to issue final guidance for this program. - Initial Guidance for the Energy Infrastructure Reinvestment Program HERE. - The DOE Loan Program Office is providing no-cost pre-application consultations that can be requested HERE